We Built A $180K/Year Learn-To-Code Community

 Frontend Mentor has provided an update on their business!

-About 1 month ago, we followed up with Frontend Mentor to see how they've been doing since we published this article.
+8 months ago, we followed up with Frontend Mentor to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.